Key Takeaways

 #2 Print

-Print the page where the QR code and the written code are displayed.
-Scan the QR code from the paper to test if it works.
-Also, keep it in a safe and dry place.
+Print the page where the QR code and the written secret are displayed.
+Scan the QR code from the paper to test that it works.
+Keep the printout in a safe and dry place.

 Advantage: The secret code is no longer present on the computer, which solves the disadvantage of option 1.

-Disadvantage: You do need a printer.
+Disadvantage: You need a printer.
 Fewer and fewer people own one these days.
-In addition, you must store the printed page in a secure and dry place to prevent unauthorized people from gaining access to it and ensure it remains readable.
+You also have to store the printed page somewhere secure and dry to prevent unauthorized access and to keep it readable.

 #3 Extra Mobile Phone

 Do you still have a second mobile phone at your disposal?
-For example, one from your work, your partner’s, or an old one lying around?
-Then you can also use that mobile phone to scan the QR code or enter it manually.
+For example, one from work, your partner’s, or an old one lying around?
+You can use that phone to scan the QR code or enter the secret manually as well.

 Advantage: You are back up and running quickly.
-And it is very practical if you want to log in—just grab whichever phone is nearby!
+It is also very practical if you want to log in: just grab whichever phone is nearby.

-Disadvantage: If you often have both phones together, they can be stolen or broken due to a calamity.
+Disadvantage: If you often have both phones together, they can be stolen or destroyed in the same incident.

 #4 Write It Down

-Advantage: You don’t need a printer or a second mobile phone, and it’s 100% offline secure.
+Advantage: You do not need a printer or a second mobile phone, and it is 100% offline secure.

-Tip: Double-check whether you have written the code down correctly, and make sure you can read your handwriting!
+Tip: Double-check that you have written the code down correctly, and make sure you can read your own handwriting.

 Disadvantage: Some websites only display the QR code.
-You cannot write those down.
+Those cannot be written down.
 Fortunately, more and more websites show both versions: QR and secret code.

-If you’ve enabled cloud sync, recovering your codes is easy: simply install Google Authenticator on your new phone, sign in with your Google Account, and all your codes will be restored automatically.
+If you have enabled cloud sync, recovering your codes is easy: install Google Authenticator on your new phone, sign in with your Google Account, and all your codes will be restored automatically.

-If you haven’t enabled cloud sync and don’t have a backup, you will no longer have access to all the sites where you have activated 2FA.
-You will then have to prove your identity per website via their support to reactivate your Google Authenticator.
-With crypto exchanges, this can sometimes take weeks!
+If you have not enabled cloud sync and have no backup, you will lose access to every site where you have activated 2FA.
+You will then need to prove your identity per website through their support to reactivate Google Authenticator.
+With crypto exchanges, this can sometimes take weeks.

 This is why having at least one backup method in place is so important.